ad-si/adriansieber-com/content/2018-05-13_haskell/index.md

 Other languages even try to re-implement or extend Haskell.
 Some notable examples:

-- Elm - A reduced Haskell-like language to build webapps
+- [Elm](https://elm-lang.org/) - A reduced Haskell-like language to build webapps
-- Eta & Frege - Haskell for the JVM
-- Hackett - Implementation of a Haskell-like Lisp in Racket
+- [Hackett](https://lexi-lambda.github.io/hackett/) - Implementation of a Haskell-like Lisp in Racket
-- Idris - Haskell-like with dependent types (e.g. a list with a certain length)
+- [Idris](https://www.idris-lang.org/) - Haskell-like with dependent types (e.g. a list with a certain length)
-- PureScript - Haskell-like language compiled to JavaScript
+- [PureScript](https://www.purescript.org/) - Haskell-like language compiled to JavaScript
+- [Lean](https://lean-lang.org/) - Haskell-like language with dependent types and a focus on theorem proving
+- [Gleam](https://gleam.run/) - Haskell-like language compiled to Erlang

 As you can see Haskell is well alive and doing better than ever.
 I can't wait for what the future holds! 😁